concur/developer.concur.com/src/api-reference/budget/fiscal-year.md

 `spendDate` |   `date`  |   -   |   If the current date is after this Fiscal Period's start date, this field shows the current date.  **READ ONLY**

 ### Errors
 Fiscal Years have a set of rules & validations that must be met in order to successfully save.
 If these validations or rules fail, the budget service will return a 400 error with a description of the validation that failed.
+If the error message is not clear or appears to be incorrect, please contact support for help.